collective/collective.wfeffectiverange/README.rst

 A serverside json view delivers the transitions for the expiration date after a publishing date is set, in order to provide a proper vocabulary.

-In order to make it work, you have to configure a cron job to check if the desired workflow transitions date has been met.
+In order to make it work, you have to configure a cron job to check if the desired workflow transition date has been met.

 limitations